Attention

 For a deeper look at how these layers fit together, see Program Organization.

-Your main.st file now contains everything needed for a deployable
+Your main.st file now contains everything needed for a working

 Continue to Working with Multiple Files.